SAP-samples/abap-platform-rap630/exercises/ex4/README.md

 # Exercise 4 - Extend the business object with an action

 After having added a field we will add an action to the base RAP BO.

+> ⚠ Please note:
+> Actions can only be added using extensibility to fields that have been added via extensibility themselves.
+> This is why we have added this exercise as the fourth exercise after a field for adding feedback has been added to our Shop RAP business object.

-This action will be used to update comments.
-We will make the new field read-only and add the required extensions to the
+This action will be used to create/ update comments.
+We will thus make the new field that has been added to enter a comment read-only and add the required extensions to the

 - BDEF (add the action)
 - Projection BDEF (add a use statement)
 - Projection view (add UI annotations to make the button of the action visible)